patrikzudel/patrikzudel/README.md

 Hey I am Patrik Žúdel, also known as Zero.

-I am a professional esports player and a computer science student in my third year.
-I really love ramen.
+I am a professional esports player.
+I am a very curious person in a broad range of topics and I just enjoy learning a lot.
+Also a ramen enjoyer.

 ## 👨‍🎓 Education